 - Fit may take a little while to get used to

 Most walkers don’t think much about their shoelaces, but Xpand actually makes it very easy to slip your shoes on and off.
 Once you get the Xpand laces installed and fitted, you don’t have to think about them at all.
-Even when jogging or exercising, the laces stay tight and can’t come untied. $9.99 (or 3 or $25) isn’t insignificant, but it’s cheaper than buying a new pair of slip-on shoes and you get to keep the walking shoes you like.
+Even when jogging or exercising, the laces stay tight and can’t come untied. $9.99 (or 3 or $25) isn’t insignificant, but 2 pairs for $10 in January (use promo code PACERNY) is a legitimately good deal.
+It’s cheaper than buying a new pair of slip-on shoes and you get to keep the walking shoes you like.

 How to find Xpand?

 You can learn more on their website. or click the picture below:

 Get a special 50% OFF in January!
 If you decide to try Xpand, just use the promo code PACERNY at checkout to get 2 pairs for only $10.

 After putting Xpand laces on our shoes, they fit well and the Xpand laces didn’t look out of place on our shoes.
 It’s noticeable how much easier it is to take our shoes on and off with the Xpand laces, especially when we’re in a rush or in a spot that’s difficult to change our shoes.
 The laces feel snug, and we’ve had no problem running, jumping rope or doing other exercises.

 With elastic laces, the feeling does take a day or two to get used to, and you may need to adjust the fit of your Xpand if they are too tight or too loose.
 We tried both the original (flat) laces and the quick release (round) laces.
 Quick-release does have the advantage of being able to quickly loosen or tighten the laces, but both work equally well.